Actindo-AG/Documentation/DataHub/Integration/06_ManageUnitsDimensions.md

 Units are predefined and grouped by dimensions.
 For example, the length dimension contains units of length such as meters, kilometers, or miles.
 Each dimension has one base unit that cannot be changed.
 It is used to measure various units of measurement according to international standards, for example units of length are measured in meters.
 This means that the base unit meter has the factor 1 and all other measures of length are set in relation to it.

-You can deactivate or activate a unit except of the base unit.
+You can deactivate or activate a unit except for the base unit.

 ## Deactivate a unit